 It’s all this and more that made me fall in love with Munich.

-With this Munich travel guide, I share my favorite things to do in Munich, how to get around the city, and the places that keep me coming back again and again.
+With this Munich travel guide, I share my favorite things to do in Munich, how to navigate the city, and the places that consistently draw me back—from iconic landmarks to easy day trips from Munich and the city’s traditional biergartens and food culture.

 Practicalities: Getting Around & Saving Money

-• ✔ Munich’s public transit is reliable and easy to use
+- Munich’s U-Bahn, S-Bahn, trams, and buses are reliable and easy to use

 Visitors spending an extended period in Munich or traveling elsewhere in the country should consider the Deutschland-Ticket, a fixed price monthly subscription that allows for unlimited travel on local transit across the country.